artsy/eigen/docs/best_practices.md

 #### How to write tests

 Based on the [Guiding Principles](https://testing-library.com/docs/guiding-principles/), your test should resemble how users interact with your code (component, page, etc.) as much as possible.
-Therefore we prefer using `getByText`, `getByDisplayValue`, etc, and as a last resort use a `testID`.
+Therefore we prefer using `screen.getByText`, `screen.getByDisplayValue`, etc, and as a last resort use a `testID` with `screen.getByTestId`.
-You can read more about that [here](https://callstack.github.io/react-native-testing-library/docs/how-should-i-query/)
+You can read more about that [here](https://callstack.github.io/react-native-testing-library/docs/how-should-i-query/).

 ### Navigation